 At Benetrends, we offer programs to serve veterans and other entrepreneurs every day.
 Benetrends helps with the paperwork and financing to meet your needs as a veteran and entrepreneur.
-In addition, Benetrends offers a full range of programs to help your business run smoothly once it is established, including: retirement plan administration, credit card processing, payroll management, and business insurance.
+In addition, Benetrends offers a full range of programs to help your business run smoothly once it is established, including: retirement plan administration, credit card processing, and business insurance.

 Benetrends has a long, proud history of helping veterans gain access to financing and services to help them fulfill their entrepreneurial dreams.
 To learn more about how Benetrends can help you, download "Innovative Funding Strategies For Entrepreneurs".